 Each assignment is made individually, however you are encouraged to discuss the design and the way in which you tackle a problem.
 But it is not allowed to share source code.
 This could be considered plagiarism and/or fraud and can have severe consequences.

-Only when 4 assignments are completed successfully are you allowed to take the exam.
+Only when 4 assignments are completed successfully are you allowed to take the final exam.
 When you fail an assignment an alternative assignment is given to allow you to compensate.
 The exam consists of questions on the material in the selected chapters of the book.
 Exams of previous years are available:

 This course was originally derived from the Programmeermethoden course at the Leiden University by Walter Kosters.
 Earlier versions of the assignments were written by Tijmen Blankevoort, Auke Wiggers, Eugenio Bargiacchi and Georgios Methenitis.
 Earlier years of this course were organised by Arnoud Visser.
 Previous years can be found here: